sudoankit/sudoankit.github.io/_posts/2018-01-01-geometry-lagrange-multiplier.md

 $$ \nabla_{x,y} f = \Bigl( \frac{\partial{f}}{\partial{x}}, \frac{\partial{f}}{\partial{y}}  \Bigr) $$

 So, we never know whether these normal are balanced.
 It depends on the curve and elipse equations.
-Thus we introduce a scalar, non-zero constant, <font color='blue'> $\lambda$ </font> (to balance the point of interection, where the maxima or minima lies).
+Thus we introduce a scalar, non-zero constant, <font color='red'> $\lambda$ </font> (to balance the point of interection, where the maxima or minima lies).
 <center>
 <div class="boxx">
 $$ \nabla_{x,y} f = \lambda \nabla_{x,y} g $$
 </div>
 </center>

-This constant is called the <font color='blue'>Lagrange multiplier.</font>
+This constant is called the <font color='red'>Lagrange multiplier.</font>

 We continue solving this equation,